 If you are a woman, your chances of becoming a victim of assault are greatly increased.
 You can lessen your chances of becoming a statistic by having the right attitude, learning physical defense tactics, and yes, even learning how to use weapons to protect yourself.

 Your mind can be your body's greatest defensive weapon, so think about ways to improve the safety of your surroundings.
 For example, move your car closer to the building if you need to work late and try not to leave alone.

 Good self-defense programs teach women to use common sense, while working to build their confidence.
 Many potential perpetrators assume that women will be overcome with fear.

-One day while walking home from work, a coworker of mine passed a nicely dressed man standing on a corner.
+One day while walking home from work, a Sarah passed a nicely dressed man standing on a corner.
 After turning the corner, she noticed that he was following her.
 Sarah turned around and the man inquired, "Can I look up your dress?"
 She swore at him angrily—a response he was not expecting.
 He quickly walked away.

 An important, but often under-used self-defense tool is your intuition.
 Sarah sensed the nervous and hesitant nature of the potential perpetrator and she responded forcefully through her body language and voice to deter him.
 From a young age, girls can be taught the effectiveness of using their voices.
 Many programs offer classes for young children that focus on prevention tactics and the use of words to avoid being assaulted or abducted.